-Supply of the pre-filled syringes and ACTPen Autoinjector is limited until January 2022.
+Supply of the pre-filled syringes and ACTPen Autoinjector is limited.
 However existing patients should be able to access one or the other.

 What steps are being taken to manage the shortage?

 The Therapeutic Goods Administration (TGA) is working with Roche and other stakeholders to manage supply to reduce the impact of the current shortage on those taking tocilizumab.